JNP-Solutions/Slacken/README.md

 While Slacken is running, the Spark UI may be inspected at [http://localhost:4040](http://localhost:4040) if the process is running locally.
 We refer users to the Spark documentation for more details.

+Below, we walk through some common use cases step by step.
+For convenience, the complete list of Slacken commands is also available on its own [wiki page](https://github.com/JNP-Solutions/Slacken/wiki/Slacken-commands).

 ### Obtaining a pre-built genomic library